rarsen/EcommerceWebsite/README.md

 ## Description

 This project is a static website for an Ecommerce Shop.
-It includes HTML and CSS files for the frontend layout and styling JavaScript for behaviour.
+It includes HTML, CSS and JavaScript files for the frontend layout, styling and behaviour.

 ## Features